cobobc/milestone_3_cooking_app/README.md

 *   [Bootstrap](https://getbootstrap.com/) - used throughout the site for layout and styling.

-*   [Google Fonts](https://fonts.google.com/) - provided the *Enriqueta* font used throughout the website.
+*   [Google Fonts](https://fonts.google.com/) - provided the *Cairo* font used throughout the website.

 *   [Font Awesome](https://fontawesome.com/) - provided the scocial media icons used in the Footer.

-*   [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/open/) - used to inpect each page, debug and mostly to test different CSS styles.
+*   [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/open/) - used to inpect each page, debug, lighthouse test and test different CSS styles.

 *   [GitHub](https://github.com/) - hosting site to store the websites source code and Git pages used to deploy the live site.